Search by Keyword

 “You hear it now and it doesn’t sound too bad,” John Lennon said about “Ticket To Ride” back in 1970, “but it’d make me cringe.
 If you give me the a-track and I remix it, I’ll show you what it is really.”

-One can only wonder whether, in the age of compact discs, remixing, re-mastering and 5.1 Surround Sound, if John Lennon would feel that the true essence of the song is finally shining through.
+One can only wonder, in the digital age of CDs, remixing, re-mastering, 5.1 Surround Sound and AI, if John Lennon would have felt that the true essence of "Ticket To Ride" had finally been revealed.
 Beatles enthusiasts and audiophiles around the world are happy for the most part.
-All we know is that, as far as we can tell, the intended sonic brilliance that makes up the February 15th, 1965 recording of “Ticket To Ride” can finally be appreciated for what it was meant to be.
+All we know is that, as far as we can tell, the intended sonic brilliance that makes up the February 15th, 1965 recording of “Ticket To Ride” can now be appreciated for what it was meant to be.

 Song Summary